renuka70damayanthi501-crypto/Thrilakshana-portfolio/README.md

 - **LinkedIn:** [://linkedin.com](https://www.linkedin.com/in/thilakshana-gangodage-116b063a4)

-*"Securing the future, one intelligent line of code at a time."*
+*Securing the future, one intelligent line of code at a time.*